-Today, let’s dive into a topic that frequently causes a great deal of confusion for many food and beverage entrepreneurs, but is essential to understand if you want to be able to have meaningful conversations with distributors and retailers.
+Today, let’s dive into understanding margins and markups, a topic that frequently causes a great deal of confusion for many food and beverage entrepreneurs.
+However, it is essential to understand if you want to be able to have meaningful conversations with distributors and retailers.

 One of the first questions you will be asked by both retailers and distributors is “what margin can you offer us?”, the expected answer will be between 25% and 45%.